 - Grasses and nightshade vegetables: An old midwestern idiom about corn is “knee-high by the 4th of July.”
 But that doesn’t mean we have to wait several more months after that.
-The harvest season for corn, which is actually a grass, is just beginning now.
-It’s right in the middle of the best moment for nightshades, including bell peppers, eggplant, tomatoes.
-For grilling, blending into dips and sauces, incorporating into salads and sandwiches, and beyond, nightshades are adaptable of all seasonal vegetables.
+The harvest season for corn, which is actually a type of grass, is just beginning now.
+It’s right in the middle of the best moment for nightshades, including bell peppers, eggplant, and tomatoes.
+For grilling, blending into dips and sauces, incorporating into salads and sandwiches, and beyond, nightshades are the most adaptable of all seasonal vegetables.

 The Best Fruits and Vegetables to Eat in June

 Berries and Stone Fruit Recipes